dreamcatcher-tech/network/Inbox/2024-04-25 0848 user sessions and accounts.md

+Actors: Entities in the system, represented by an Actor repo
+- The first actor is the super user
-Users, which are represented by a special repo Sessions, which are a branch of the user repo
+- Users, which are represented by a special repo
-Orgs, which are a type of user controlled by other users
+- Orgs, which are a type of user controlled by other users
+Sessions: Devices authenticated as an Actor, which are a branch of the user repo Repos, representing a git repo, which are controlled by an Actor repo

 The two special users are the superuser and the anonymous user

+Sessions are typically used to dispatch to the HAL repo, which is what the GUI is set up to interact with.
+There is not predisposition to HAL in this system, but it is primarily intended to be used in this pattern.

+To use with HAL, users upsert the HAL repo, which is there by default when their accounts were created, then The anon chain starts with a HAL repo, which is its only allowed thing.
+This HAL helps it to authenticate, allowing customization of HAL and working with other repos.

+Error was treating the system like it was dedicated to HAL, but it is in fact a general system that is command line only, with one of its uses being Dreamcatcher.
+Artifact is pure computation, and when composed in a certain way, it is the Dreamcatcher.